How Often to Add Bacteria to Aquariums

 • Introducing new fish

 More fish means more waste in your tank.
-The bacteria levels at present may be unable to catch up with the new bacteria quickly, thus, it is recommended to add new beneficial bacteria alongside the new fish.
+The bacteria level at present may be unable to catch up with the new bacteria quickly, thus, it is recommended to add new beneficial bacteria alongside the new fish.

 • Fish being medicated